One of the most commonly asked questions for marketers is how is Google Analytics 4 different from what you are used to with Universal Analytics?

 Google Analytics 4 events fall into four categories:

-- Enhanced Measurement – these are a special set of events that can be enabled or disabled via the GA4 interface.
+- Enhanced Measurement Events – these are a special set of events that can be enabled or disabled via the GA4 interface.
 Events include file_download, scroll, and video_start.

 - Recommended Events – these are events with predefined names and parameters that are recommended for different business types.
 These events require additional code changes either through Google Tag Manager or code modifications on the page.
 (Google’s support documentation includes some recommended events for different business types)